 No matter where it's coming from, the rotten-egg smell usually associated with sulfur is an unpleasant one, and it usually means something is wrong.
-The smell may actually be caused by a sulfur compound, such as hydrogen sulfide -- which originates in fetid swamps and sewer pipes -- or sulfur dioxide -- a byproduct of fossil fuel combustion.
+The smell may actually be caused by a sulfur compound, such as hydrogen sulfide — which originates in fetid swamps and sewer pipes — or sulfur dioxide — a byproduct of fossil fuel combustion.
 Some odors emitted by microorganisms in your drains or appliances, though, may remind you of rotten eggs but aren't sulfur-related.
 Moreover, natural gas and propane are purposely modified to smell like rotten eggs.
 The nature of the odor and its remedy depend on the point of origination; to find that, start by following your nose.

-A non-localized odor throughout the house usually means the point of origin is in the central heating and cooling system.
-If you have a , the smell is a warning: Turn off the heating system immediately, vacate the premises and call the gas company!
+A nonlocalized odor throughout the house usually means the point of origin is in the central heating and cooling system.
+If you have a gas furnace, the smell is a warning: Turn off the heating system immediately, vacate the premises and call the gas company!
 You may have a gas leak.
 Do not smoke or light any fires.
 If you smell rotten eggs near a gas stove or appliance, the leak may be coming from nearby pipes, and you may be able to pinpoint the leak yourself.
 Gas smells don't always signify major problems, but it's good to know when they do.

 Central Air System

-If you notice the odor during the summer when the or swamp cooler is running, the source is probably contamination in the ducts or filters.
+If you notice the odor during the summer when the air conditioner or swamp cooler is running, the source is probably contamination in the ducts or filters.
 The potential consequences aren't as dire as those from a gas heater, but your health may still be at risk.
 The remedy may be simply to clean the air conditioning unit as well as the ducts and drain lines, but sometimes the smell is coming from the condensate drain, and that's a different issue.
 In most cases, you can trace the cause and remedy the situation yourself.

-It's Just in the Water
+In the Water

 The diagnostic strategies for sulfur smells in tap water differ according to whether you're on a well and whether the smell is in the hot water, the cold water or both.

-Hot Water Heater Problems
+Water Heater Problems

 Sometimes, you can trace a rotten eggs smell to a plumbing drain, a toilet or both.

-It's in an Appliance
+In an Appliance

-Sewer smells can originate from inside a water-using , such as a washing machine or dishwasher, or from the drain.
+Sewer smells can originate from inside a water-using appliance, such as a washing machine or dishwasher, or from the drain.
 Rectify the situation by servicing the drain or cleaning the appliance.
 If the appliance uses gas, you also need to check for gas leaks.